-The Lake is a public open space and provides a local focal point for informal recreation for the population of Canvey Island and has an important role in environmental education and drawing wildlife into an urban environment.
+Canvey Lake is a long, linear lake within a public open space entirely surrounded by residential housing and provides a local focal point for informal recreation for the population of Canvey Island and has an important role in environmental education and drawing wildlife into an urban environment.

 The Town Council has imposed a No Fishing zone over part of Canvey Lake.
-The zone covers that part of the lake which was previously reserved by Castle Point Borough Council for the use of Canvey Island Coarse Anglers.
 This is at the western end of the lake, near the Oysterfleet Hotel, where children together with their parents or grandparents have historically fed the waterfowl and used the bankside for recreational purposes.

-Please click here for a copy of Canvey Island Town Council’s Byelaws for pleasure grounds, public walks and open spaces.
+Canvey Island Town Council’s Byelaw for pleasure grounds, public walks and open spaces.

 Blue Green Algae

 This algae naturally occur in inland, estuary and the sea and appears during hot weather.
-For further information on blue green algae click here.
+For further information on Blue Green Algae.